-- 398. Furthermore, the sensitivity analysis produced an alternative model, based on separate elasticity matrices for moderate drinkers and harmful/hazardous drinkers,277 which shows that heavy drinkers are more likely to cut their consumption in response to price rises with consumption dropping by 6% for hazardous drinkers, 8.6% for harmful drinkers but 1.5% for moderate drinkers (compared to 2.0%, 7.2% and 2.2% in the base case model, respectively).
-In this scenario, harms are further reduced, with 121 fewer deaths per year compared to 53 in the base case model.
+- 457. Furthermore, the sensitivity analysis carried out in the 2014 modelling, produced an alternative model, based on separate elasticity matrices for moderate drinkers and hazardous/harmful drinkers, which showed that heavy drinkers were more likely to cut their consumption in response to price rises with consumption dropping by 6% for hazardous drinkers, 8.6% for harmful drinkers but 1.5% for moderate drinkers (compared to 2.0%, 7.2% and 2.2% in the base case model, respectively.
 Although the panel size is smaller, this does suggest that the University of Sheffield model is fairly conservative in its estimate of how targeted MUP is.
-The impact on competition in the market for moderate drinkers will therefore be limited. - 399.
-The matrix of elasticities of demand above, as well as the matrices for moderate and harmful/hazardous drinkers, produced in the sensitivity analysis, have been used to produce tables to illustrate the hypothetical reduction in demand for products which have to increase their price under a 50p MUP. - 400.
+The impact on competition in the market for moderate drinkers will therefore be limited. - 458.
+The matrix of elasticities of demand above, as well as the matrices for moderate and hazardous/harmful drinkers, produced in the sensitivity analysis, have been used to produce tables to illustrate the hypothetical reduction in demand for products which have to increase their price under a 50p MUP. - 459.
 Table sixteen illustrates the consumption response to an example 50p MUP for specific individual alcoholic beverages and brands (resulting from the price changes calculated in table thirteen).
 This is provided for illustrative purposes to indicate how the model anticipates an effect on specific types of alcohol in particular.
 It is not a prediction of the overall response to MUP, however, and there are caveats to it: - a) estimated changes in consumption are based on own-price elasticities only, that is to say the estimated change in consumption for each product considers only the impact of the change in the price of that product (assuming all other products' prices remain the same).
 Substitution or complement effects, where changes in the price of one beverage affect consumption of another are excluded from this analysis (whereas these cross-price elasticities are included in the University of Sheffield model).
 Since this involves assuming a constant elasticity of demand, this automatically implies that consumption will linearly decrease with a linear increase in price (to the point where it is reduced by 100%), which might be unrealistic.

-276 Meng Y. et al. (2014); Sheffield: ScHARR, University of Sheffield.
+&lt;sup>338 Meng Y. et al. (2014); Sheffield: ScHARR, University of Sheffield.
 Page 21.

-277 Meng Y. et al. (2013), Appendix 7.
+&lt;sup>339 Meng Y. et al. (2013), Appendix 7.